aelzenaar/ncea-notes/unibooks.md

 To add in 2019.

 ### Algebra (320)
  * M. A. Armstrong, _Groups and Symmetry_.
-A very geometric book, especially if you liked the algebraic parts of 326.
+A very geometric book; it is decent if you liked the algebraic parts of 326.
 It's similar in philosophy to Jänich's topology book below, in that it's less rigorous than one would really like for third year.
 I have actually used some parts for scholarship calculus students in the past.
 (512.2 A73)
  * Nathan Carter, _Visual Group Theory_.
 This book is worth finding in the library for the pictures, which simply do not exist in most other books.
 However,